The Light at the End of the Black Hole

 Employees can be the greatest appreciating asset a modern organization has, so treat candidates who want to be a part of your org accordingly.
 You can empower your recruiting teams to make the hiring process more human and personal with the right tools.

-Purchase a video interview solution for your recruiting teams and have all meetings route through the tool.
+Purchase a video interview solution for your recruiting teams and have all the meetings route through the tool.
 In turn, you should provide your recruiting managers with training on video interviewing best practices, and make it mandatory for your recruiters to turn their cameras on.
 Connecting with a human in a face to face interaction does wonders for building trust and connection with candidates.

 Build better relationships with internal customers